yaegashi/terraform-provider-msgraph/README.md

 After completing authorization it stores auth tokens in a file specified by `token_cache_path`.
 On subsequent terraform invocations it can skip the authorization steps above with this file.

+You can also specify an Azure Blob URL with SAS for `token_cache_path`.
+It's recommended to pass it via `ARM_TOKEN_CACHE_PATH` envvar since the SAS is considered sensitive information that should be hidden.

 ## How to test

 Terraform v0.12 and Go v1.13 are required.